Yellow-throated mountain greenbul

-The yellow-throated greenbul (Arizelocichla chlorigula) is a species of the bulbul family of passerine birds.
-It is an African species found in east-central and southern Tanzania.
+The yellow-throated mountain greenbul (Arizelocichla chlorigula), also known as the yellow-throated greenbul, is a species of the bulbul family of passerine birds.
+It is native to the Eastern Arc Mountains of Tanzania.

 Taxonomy and systematics

-The yellow-throated greenbul was originally described in the genus Xenocichla (a synonym for Bleda) and then classified in Andropadus.
+The yellow-throated mountain greenbul was originally described in the genus Xenocichla (a synonym for Bleda) and then classified in Andropadus.
 It was re-classified to the new genus Arizelocichla in 2010.
 Alternatively, some authorities classify the yellow-throated greenbul in the genus Pycnonotus.
-Some authorities have considered the yellow-throated greenbul to be a subspecies of the mountain greenbul.
-Alternate names for the yellow-throated greenbul include the green-throated greenbul, southern mountain greenbul and yellow-throated mountain greenbul.
+Some authorities have considered the yellow-throated mountain greenbul to be a subspecies of the black-headed mountain greenbul.
+Alternate names for the yellow-throated mountain greenbul include the green-throated greenbul, southern mountain greenbul and yellow-throated greenbul.
 The name 'yellow-throated greenbul' is also used as an alternate name for the yellow-throated leaflove and Falkenstein's greenbul, while the alternate name 'green-throated greenbul' is also used by the olive-headed greenbul.
 Some authorities consider the yellow-throated greenbul to be synonymous with the yellow-throated leaflove.